digiltd/oh-rtd-test/MAX!-CUL-Binding.md

-Documentation of the MAX!CUL Binding. _Targeting 1.6.0 release_
+Documentation of the MAX!CUL Binding. _From 1.6.0 release_

 # Introduction
 The aim of this binding is to allow the connection OpenHAB to MAX! devices (wall thermostat/radiator valves) using the [CUL USB dongle](http://busware.de/tiki-index.php?page=CUL) rather than the MAX!
 Cube.
 This should allow greater control over the devices than the cube offers as all interaction is handled manually.